-Arrive in Aberdeen, famed as the Granite City and many times a winner of the Britain in Bloom competition, and embark on your trip.
-As you reach the North Sea, see the lighthouse on Girdle Ness to the south, designed by the grandfather of Robert Louis Stevenson.
+Arrive in Aberdeen, famed as the Granite City and many times a winner of the Britain in Bloom competition.
+See the lighthouse on Girdle Ness to the south as the North Sea is reached, designed by the grandfather of Robert Louis Stevenson.

 The Scottish waters offer excellent possibilities to spot minke whales, white-beaked dolphins, and harbour porpoises.
 Several other cetaceans, including orcas, are also native to these waters.

 At Fair Isle, in the Shetlands, you are welcomed by the 70 or so inhabitants (famed for their knitwear, examples of which you can see) to be followed by a walk to the bird observatory.
 Later, on Mousa, one of the smaller Shetland Islands, visit one of the best preserved brochs in Scotland.
 Brochs are circular stone towers probably built by the Picts.
 During a night excursion watch thousands of storm petrels return to their burrows or crevices.
 By day view grey seals, black guillemots, red-throated divers, arctic skuas, and wonderful spring flora.

 Sail north to the Norwegian island of Jan Mayen, situated 300 nautical miles northeast of Iceland.
 During your two days at sea there is plenty of time to watch for the blow of a minke, fin or blue whale, which could herald a rewarding encounter with these gentle giants.
 Perhaps you might run into a pod of orcas, who can often be quite curious about boats such as the Ortelius.